zaheenadeep/slurm-docker-cluster/README.md

 # Slurm Docker Cluster

+**This is a fork of the original repo, updated to work with Slurm v23.02.6-1.
+The instructions in the README are for an older version.**

 This is a multi-container Slurm cluster using docker-compose.
 The compose file creates named volumes for persistent storage of MySQL data files as well as Slurm state and log directories.